Bayesian Covariate-Dependent Graph Learning with a Dual Group Spike-and-Slab Prior: Methods

 \subsection{Posterior Inference}

-We derive a tuning-free full Gibbs sampler for inference in the proposed model, which combines blocked Gibbs strategies based on the samplers used in \cite{Xu2015} and \cite{Zeng2024}.
-We describe the updates of the parameters below and provide detailed derivations in the supplementary materials.
+We derive a full Gibbs sampler for inference in the proposed model, which combines blocked Gibbs strategies based on the samplers used in \cite{Xu2015} and \cite{Zeng2024}.
+We describe the updates of the parameters below and provide pseudo code along with detailed derivations in the Supplementary Materials.

 \begin{itemize} \item \textbf{Update the covariate-level selection parameters $\left\{ \tau^{ij}_k, \tilde{\tau}^{ij}_k, \gamma^{ij}_k, \pi_k\right\}$} \\ We rewrite the distribution of response node $i$ in Eq.~\eqref{eq:likelihood} by separating the parameters to be sampled as follows: